rstuven/redux-via-socket.io/README.md

 ```

-You can also tweak the incoming actions before dispatch them
+You can tweak the incoming actions before dispatch them
 using socket metadata.
 For example, if you're using something like
 [passport.socketio](https://github.com/jfromaniello/passport.socketio):